vasilring/Inventory-Management-System/README.md

 4. Product: name, price, quantity, inventory ID.

 The system allows users to register, log in, and log out.
-Once logged in, users can create companies and invent
+Once logged in, users can create companies and inventory, they can also add product to the current inventory or remove them.